plone/docs-guide/docs/markdown/lists.md

 Sparkling and frozen...
 ```

-## Letter Case
+## Letter case

-In general use upper cases for enumerations because most of the time the content is a noun, proper name, code snippet or standalone sentence.
+Use upper cases for enumerations because most of the time the content is a noun, proper name, code snippet or standalone sentence.

 When the list items are meant to be imaginary concatenated with the sentence that comes before the list, adapt to the same case as the context.

-### Examples

-**Correct** code for this rule:
+**:thumbsup: Correct** code for this rule:

 ```markdown
 The winter has